bytescout/pdf-co-api-samples/PDF Make Searchable API/JavaScript/Make Searchable PDF From URL (Node.js) - Async API/README.md

-## How to PDF make searchable API in JavaScript and PDF.co Web API

-### Tutorial on how to PDF make searchable API in JavaScript

-These sample source codes on this page below are demonstrating how to PDF make searchable API in JavaScript.
-PDF.co Web API: the flexible Web API that includes full set of functions from e-signature requests to data extraction, OCR, images recognition, pdf splitting and pdf splitting.
+## How to PDF make searchable API in JavaScript using PDF.co Web API PDF.co Web API is the flexible Web API that includes full set of functions from e-signature requests to data extraction, OCR, images recognition, pdf splitting and pdf splitting.
 Can also generate barcodes and read barcodes from images, scans and pdf.
-It can PDF make searchable API in JavaScript.

-The SDK samples like this one below explain how to quickly make your application do PDF make searchable API in JavaScript with the help of PDF.co Web API.
-Follow the instructions from the scratch to work and copy the JavaScript code.
-Enjoy writing a code with ready-to-use sample JavaScript codes.

-ByteScout free trial version is available for download from our website.
-It includes all these programming tutorials along with source code samples.

 ## REQUEST FREE TECH SUPPORT